-We oppose the efforts of the Botetourt County Library Director and the American Library Association to make available to children books and materials that distort human sexuality.
+We oppose the efforts of the Botetourt County Library Director and the American Library Association (ALA) to make available to children books and materials that distort human sexuality.
 We oppose any efforts to sexualize children and to confuse them about gender.

 We are NOT proposing book banning.
 In fact, our libraries remove hundreds of books each month from shelves to make way for new books.
 Those removed books are not "banned."
 But they were removed because of someone making a judgment about the value of the books.